Yoyo-su/NC-DataEng-Project-Terrific-Totes/README.md

 </table>

 ## 🔰 Overview
-We have been approached by Terrific Totes to create a data-pipeline to Extract, Transform, and Load data from a prepared source into a data lake and warehouse hosted in AWS.
+We were approached by our client, Terrific Totes, a tote bag retailer, to create a data pipeline to Extract, Transform, and Load data on sales from their company’s operational OLTP database into a data warehouse, for ease of analysis.

-We will deliver a data platform that extracts data from an operational OLTP database, archives it in a data lake, and makes it available in a remodelled OLAP data warehouse.

 ## 🔧 Tech Stack
 - **Python 3.13** - Primary programming language